 Strengthen your practice.

-reVision is a seasonal program thoughtfully curated to help you deepen connections, strengthen your practice and grow your skills in these ever-changing times.
+reVision is a seasonal online program thoughtfully curated to help you deepen connections, strengthen your practice and grow your skills in these ever-changing times.

 Work with tech mentors, meet with and hear from a host of globally relevant speakers – in ways that are best suited to you.

 The Autumn series of the reVision program investigates the role of the critical voice within arts practice.
 Conversations with key writers, editors and artists will dissect the need for and impact of critical engagement and rigour through arts writing and peer conversations.

 Sessions are free for Guildhouse financial members to attend.
 Priority tickets for members will be released on Friday 12 February before a general public release the next day.

 Wednesday 3 March, 4pm

 Join session Chair Jessica Alice, Director Writers SA in a conversation with writers and curators navigating contemporary arts writing; discussing experiences of refining writing skills and critical voice while retaining an independent opinion in a gig economy.

 The Role of Critical Engagement